 pool, the filter is its kidneys.
 Kidney failure is not a good thing!

 of the time following these three steps will clear up a green pool that has been

-depleted of chemicals and has a dirty filter, sometimes you will need to repeat them a couple of times until the pool is completely clear.
+and has a dirty filter, sometimes you will need to repeat them a couple of times until the pool is completely clear.
 If those steps did not get your pool cleared

 up then you may have deeper issues.
 Let's discuss some of these common problems...

 Problem #1 - an algae bloom that covers the walls of your